 Remember—if you have cold feet, this is the time to act.
 Right now.
 You either propose to her or you don’t.
 Never think that you can get engaged and then, later, weasel out through the back door.
-The wedding has too much engagement, and you’ll never have the balls to call it off.
+The wedding has too much engagement, and you’ll never have the guts to call it off.
 When you get engaged you’re as good as married.

+And remember, she is doing the exact same thing.
+Asking these exact same questions.
 If you feel solidly confident that the answer to whether or not she is the one is a yes?
 Then congratulations.
 She’s One-of-the-Many-Ones-Who-Would-Work-Out-Okay-Enough.

 If that’s not true romance, we don’t know what is.